“The Opioid Crisis is changing”: UH community-based researcher shares Fentanyl’s shifting impact

 “Now to me, that means that there are nearly 81,000 deaths that could have been prevented,” U.S. Director of National Drug Control Policy, Dr. Rahul Gupta said.
 “We know that there are significantly more nonfatal overdoses than fatal ones, of which there are 100,000 a year.
 We also know that experiencing a non-fatal overdose is one of the most important predictors of a future fatal overdose.”

 For University of Houston researcher Dr. Lauren Gilbert, Ph.D., exploring all the perspectives and factors related to the opioid crisis is part of her quest as a community-based investigator.
 Gilbert’s pilot grant is entitled “Exploring the provider and organization level barriers to Medication for Opioid Use Disorder (MOUD) treatment for Black Americans.”
-Gilbert was awarded $50,000 through a partnership with NIH/NIHMD and HEALTH Center for Addictions and Cancer Prevention (PI: Dr. Ezemenari Obasi).
+Gilbert was awarded $50,000 for the project in 2021 as part of the HEALTH-RCMI Pilot Grants Program (PI: Dr. Ezemenari Obasi).

 Gilbert is specifically looking at how providers are truly addressing the needs of minoritized communities which are grappling with opioid addiction.